Skip to content

 Answer: Wilt Chamberlain, on March 2, 1962, against the New York Knicks.

-Why it stumps people: The name’s easy.
-The context isn’t.
-There’s no video footage of the game.
-The only evidence is audio recordings and box scores.
-The Hershey, Pennsylvania arena held just 4,124 fans.
-So the greatest individual scoring feat in NBA history exists only as a number on paper and a famous photograph of Chamberlain holding a sign that reads “100.”
+The name comes quick.
+The context is where it gets strange.
+There’s no video footage of the game at all.
+Just audio recordings and box scores.
+The arena in Hershey, Pennsylvania held only 4,124 fans.
+So the greatest individual scoring night in NBA history survives as a number on paper plus one famous photo of Chamberlain holding a sign that reads “100.”

 18. Who is the shortest player to win the NBA Slam Dunk Contest?
 (Medium)